Biography of Errett Callahan

 by Kris West, 2007

-callahanbladewith daughter, Melody Callahan
+with daughter, Melody Callahan

 Errett Callahan (b.
 December 17, 1937) is an American archaeologist, flintknapper, and pioneer in the fields of experimental archaeology and lithic replication studies.